Request Reasonable Accommodation Through the Appropriate Office

-Students requesting a reasonable accommodation under the Americans with Disabilities Act (ADA) must provide the following information to the Office of Disability Accommodation (ODA) from his or her physician, educational diagnostician, licensed psychologist, psychiatrist, or other qualified professional.
+Students requesting a reasonable accommodation under the Americans with Disabilities Act (ADA) must provide the following information to the Office of Disability Access (ODA) from his or her physician, educational diagnostician, licensed psychologist, psychiatrist, or other qualified professional.
 Documentation received will be considered in determining whether a student is disabled as defined by the ADA, and therefore entitled to reasonable accommodation.

-To simplify the process the following forms may be used for the some types of disabilities or a formal letter may be created as long as it contains all of the elements listed below:
+To simplify the process the following forms may be used for some types of disabilities or a formal letter may be created as long as it contains all of the elements listed below:

 The information provided should include: